alloc7260/Result-Scrapper-using_OCR-/README.md

 It uses Text Captcha Human Verification to get the result.

-Here i cracked the verification process with OCR(Optical-Character-Reeder) module.
+Here i cracked the verification process with OCR(Optical Character Recognition) module.

 By using selenium and pytesseract ocr module we can scrap any Text Captcha Human Verification.